 Where these two differ is in the quality of the technology that is focused on your fitness.

-You can still get the Apple Watch Series 3 for $199, which is the equivalent to or just above the entry level Garmin 55.
+Previously you could get the Apple Watch Series 3 for $199, which is equivalent to or just above the entry-level Garmin 55.
+But as of 2023, it’s currently not available on Apple’s website.

 While I tend to encourage our runners to get a Garmin, running coach Nick Klastava (a super fast marathon runner himself) says he often goes out in his Apple Watch.
 He’s also not as Type A as a lot of us :).